CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding---VRF.md

 unreachable default dev lo  metric 240  error -101 pref medium
 ```

-To see a list of links associated with a particular VRF table, run the
+To see a list of links associated with a particular VRF table, `run ip
-` run ip link list <vrf-name>  `command.
+link list <vrf-name>`.
 For example:

     cumulus@switch:~$ ip link list rocket